harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/prowler-scanner-reference.md

 #### Additional CLI flags

 You can use this field to run the [prowler aws scanner](https://github.com/prowler-cloud/prowler) with specific command-line arguments.
-For example, you can exclude specific checks from a scan like this: `-excluded-checks s3_bucket_public_access`
+For example, this argument excludes specific checks from a scan: `-excluded-checks s3_bucket_public_access`

 <!-- ============================================================================= -->
 <a name="fail-on-severity"></a>